 Who should get one?
 A W-2 is the appropriate tax form if you worked as a W-2 employee—which means you completed a W-4 when you were hired, and the employer withholds taxes from your paycheck.

 What do you do with it?
 You should use your W-2 forms to input income information on your tax forms.
-If you use a tax software, you can easily input information from your W-2 form.
-In some cases, you may be able to import digital copies of your forms to reduce manual data entry on your tax return.

 What if you don’t get one?
 If you were expecting a W-2 but don’t receive it, you’ll need to contact your employer.
 You may have the wrong address listed with your employer, or they may offer digital copies rather than mailed copies.
 If you are still unable to locate your W-2, contact the IRS and fill out Form 4852.